The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

 This allows us to conclude that

 However, since $f$ is not $P$-almost surely constant, this supremum is never attained.
-The result follows from Theorem \ref{replication}. \end{proof} \begin{rem} Moreover, we have proven that in non-trivial markets with continuous price processes, the minimum super-replicating cost of a digital option of the form $1_{\{S_T\leq S_0\}}$ is 1 (See Theorem \ref{theoremsuperreplication}).
-We will give other examples of claims that cannot be perfectly replicated with martingale strategies at the end of this section. \end{rem} We now proceed to give an alternative characterization of the random variables in $\mathcal{G}$, with $\mathcal{G}$ as in \eqref{setg1}, by extending the concept of maximal claims introduced by Delbaen and Schachermayer in \cite{delbaenmain} and \cite{delbaennumeraire}.
+By Theorem \ref{replication}, $f$ does not belong to the set $\mathcal{G}$ defined in (\ref{setg1}). \end{example} \begin{rem} Example \ref{exampledigitaloption} illustrates that in nontrivial markets with continuous price processes, the minimum super-replicating cost of a digital option of the form $1_{\{S_T\leq S_0\}}$ is 1; See Theorem \ref{theoremsuperreplication}.
+We will give other examples of claims that cannot be perfectly replicated with martingale strategies at the end of this section. \end{rem} We now proceed to give an alternative characterization of the random variables in $\mathcal{G}$, with $\mathcal{G}$ as in (\ref{setg1}), by extending the concept of maximal claims introduced by Delbaen and Schachermayer in \cite{delbaenmain} and \cite{delbaennumeraire}.

-\subsection{Maximal Claims}
+\subsection{Maximal claims}

-By using the extension of the (FTAP) presented in Section 3, this section generalizes the ideas presented in \cite{delbaennumeraire} to markets with short sales prohibition.
+By using the extension of the (FTAP) proved in Section \ref{sec3}, this section generalizes the ideas presented in \cite{delbaennumeraire} to markets with short sales prohibition.
 For simplicity, we assume below that $S$, the price process of the underlying asset, is one-dimensional.
 The results can be easily extended to the multi-dimensional case.
-Recall the definitions of No Arbitrage (NA) and No Free Lunch with Vanishing Risk (NFLVR) given in Section 2.
+Recall the definitions of no arbitrage under short sales prohibition (NA-S) and no free lunch with vanishing risk under short sales prohibition (NFLVR-S) given in Section \ref{sec2}.